sivamamidi/Amazon-Reviews-Nlp-/README.md

-# Amazon-Reviews-Nlp-
+# Amazon Reviews NLP

-To text classification of reviews
-Those reviews has converted to binary format
-Those data has feed into LSTM
-To predict the reviews of the prodcut .
-And deploy the model in flask
+Perform text classification on reviews.
+These reviews are converted to binary format and fed into an LSTM to predict product sentiment.
+The model is deployed with Flask.